 My individualized coaching and mentoring program includes:

-Throughout our time together, you can “pick my brain” about travel writing topics.
+Throughout our time together, you can “pick my brain” about any travel writing topics on your mind.

 You can ask me marketing questions, writing technique questions, and general travel writing questions.